Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 ### Class GeometryReferenceParams

-Instead of owning a Geometry exclusively, a Feature can also reference a Geometry defined for the node.
-This allows to pre-aggregate Geometries for many features.
-In this case, a GeometryReferenceParams has to be used.
+Instead of owning a geometry exclusively, a feature can reference a Geometry defined for the node.
+Using GeometryReferenceParameters allows clients to pre-aggregate geometries for many features.

 See [geometry reference params](docs/1.6/geometryReferenceParams.cmn.md) for more details.

 ### Class VestedGeometryParams

-This Class extends GeometryParams and is the abstract parent class for all concrete ("vested") GeometryParams classes that directly contain a Geometry definition, either as an ArrayBufferView or as an Embedded Geometry.
+VestedGeometryParams extends GeometryParams.
+It is the abstract parent class for all concrete ("vested") GeometryParams classes that directly contain a Geometry definition.
+The definition can be either an ArrayBufferView or an Embedded Geometry.

 See [vested geometry params](docs/1.6/vestedGeometryParams.cmn.md) for more details.

 ### Class SingleComponentParams

-Objects of this type extend VestedGeometryParams and use one texture and one material.
-They can be used with aggregated LoD geometries.
+SingleCompenentParams extends VestedGeometryParams.
+It uses one texture and one material, and can be used with aggregated geometries.

 See [single component params](docs/1.6/singleComponentParams.cmn.md) for more details.

 ### Class Component

-Component objects provide information on parts of the geometry they belong to, specifically with which material and texture to render them.
+Component objects provide specific geometry information.
+This is used to determine which material to use during rendering.

 <table>
 	<tr>